All Episodes

 He should have tried to inspire.

-Was not a time for a political speech, a partisan speech.
+Last night was not a time for a political speech, a partisan speech.

-Sadly, it was a missed opportunity for President Bush, who obviously was more consumed by staying the course in Iraq and playing election year partisan politics than changing direction for this wonderful country.
+Sadly, it was a missed opportunity for President Bush, who obviously was more consumed by staying in the course in Iraq and playing election year partisan politics than changing direction for this wonderful country.

 The Democrats don't even go along with you, Dingy Harry.